Nitesh-Pant/newsAPI/README.md

 # newsAPI
-A simple explanation of news API.
+Get top 10 news from around the world by using this simple news API code.
 # How to use
 * create account in https://newsapi.org/ or use my API key.
 * make sure you've installed requests, pprint.